kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                         1. Set the `IP address` of the node
                         1. Set the `port` of the node
                         1. Set the `bootnode`using the ENR address previously get
-            1. Calls the function `networkCtx.AddService` and passes it a service identifier, and the others two arguments defined in the previous steps
+            1. Calls the `networkCtx.AddService()` method and passes it a service identifier, and the others two arguments defined in the previous steps
          1. Checks if the node is up and running
-            1. Implement the call to the `waitForStartup` method again to check if this node is running successfully
+            1. Use the `networkCtx.WaitForEndpointAvailability()` method to check availability
          1. Get the `Enode` address that will be used to connect with the remaining nodes
          1. Connect the node with peers (this must be done from the second loaded node)
             1. Connect the node manually using the command `admin_addPeer` [explained on this document](https://geth.ethereum.org/docs/rpc/ns-admin#admin_addpeer)